kaustubhk24/blog.kaustubh.codes/_posts/2020-10-12-how-to-install-free-easyappointements-on-cpanel.md

 ---

-Let&#8217;s see How to Install FREE EasyAppointements on CPanel in 5 minutes?
+Let's see How to Install FREE EasyAppointements on CPanel in 5 minutes?

 In this tutorial, we are Going to install the popular <a aria-label="Easy!Appoinments (opens in a new tab)" href="http://easyappointments.org/" target="_blank" rel="noreferrer noopener nofollow" class="rank-math-link">Easy!Appoinments</a> on <a aria-label="CPanel (opens in a new tab)" href="https://en.wikipedia.org/wiki/CPanel" target="_blank" rel="noreferrer noopener nofollow" class="rank-math-link">CPanel</a>.
-You don&#8217;t need to do any coding just install this and you are ready to go.
+You don't need to do any coding just install this and you are ready to go.

 ## What is EasyAppointments?